bm2-lab/DrSim/README.md

 ## Installation
 #### Install via docker, highly recommended
-Docker image of Dr.Sim is available at https://hub.docker.com/r/bm2lab/dr.sim/. if you have docker installed, you call pull the images:
+Docker image of Dr.Sim is available at https://hub.docker.com/r/bm2lab/dr.sim/. if you have docker installed, you call pull the image:

     docker pull bm2lab/dr.sim